Photo by Deb Lindsey for The Washington Post

 2 teaspoons packed fresh tarragon leaves

-2 tablespoons plain low-fat yogurt, for garnish
+2 tablespoons plain yogurt (low-fat or whole), for garnish

 Directions